PLM 101: An Intern’s Perspective on Product Lifecycle Management & Other Navel Gazings

 Luca Pasquesi is a college intern.
 Heck, he’s our college intern.
 He previously possessed a chaste, unspoiled view of the virtues of PLM.
 Sequoia tall, with brutish good looks further chiseled from years of collegiate water polo, his quiet demeanor belied his incandescent intellect.
 In a moment of weakness however, and after much taunting, HR allowed us to force him to write a blog and undergo the follow-on humiliation, which accompanies all first-timers.
 Upon removing his mouse from the Jell-O mold from which it was entombed, he began writing a refreshingly, non-prejudiced perspective on PLM.
 Here’s his story.

-When I arrived at Arena Solutions, I had little knowledge of the actual impact that Product Lifecycle Management (PLM) had on product companies.
+When I arrived at Arena, I had little knowledge of the actual impact that Product Lifecycle Management (PLM) had on product companies.
 And, precious few ‘care’ lines crossed my face.
 If truth be known, at first glance it all seemed a bit boorish—but hey—I’m fresh out of college so most things bore me.

 Product companies all have goals.
 Good companies set the bar high, but great ones continually attain their goals and set new ones, ever improving, leapfrogging their way to success.
 A major strategic goal that would probably make everyone’s list is reaching a global scale.